SpikeInterface/spikeinterface/doc/installation.rst

   * matplotlib

-All sorters must installed independently.
+All external spike sorters can be either run inside containers (Docker or Singularity - see :ref:`containerizedsorters`) or must installed independently (see :ref:`installsorters`).